mdn/content/files/en-us/web/javascript/reference/operators/grouping/index.md

 The function `a` will be called before the function `b`, which will be called before the function `c`.
 For more on operator precedence, see its [reference page](/en-US/docs/Web/JavaScript/Reference/Operators/Operator_Precedence).

-### Using the grouping operator to eliminate ambiguity
+### Using the grouping operator to eliminate parsing ambiguity

 An expression statement (a [statement](/en-US/docs/Web/JavaScript/Reference/Statements) consisted of a single expression) cannot start with the keyword `function`, because the parser would see it as the start of a [function declaration](/en-US/docs/Web/JavaScript/Reference/Statements/function).
 This means the following [IIFE](/en-US/docs/Glossary/IIFE) syntax is invalid: